-The first ASVAB (Armed Services Vocational Aptitude Battery) was introduced in 1968 as part of the Student Testing Program.
+The first ASVAB (Armed Services Vocational Aptitude Battery) was introduced in 1968 as a paper-and-pencil (P&P) as part of the Student Testing Program.
 In 1973, the Air Force began using the ASVAB, followed by the Marine Corps in 1974.
 From 1973-1975, the Navy and Army used their own test batteries for selection and classification.

 In 1976, the ASVAB was first used by all of the Services for selection and classification.
 Since 1976, a variety of content changes have been introduced to the test.